mattlukac/IPDESA/README.md

 `logs/fit/{datetime}/` where `datetime` is the date and time at which the encoder was trained.

-A more detailed example of training using `poisson.py` is contained in `jupyter_notebooks/`.
+A more detailed example of training using `poisson.py` is worked through in `poisson_encoder_example.ipynb`.